Moving to Kentucky in 2023? Complete Moving Guide

 Frequently Asked Questions (FAQ)

-Air and water pollution seriously impacts life in Kentucky.
+Air and water pollution seriously impact life in Kentucky.
 In addition, bears and deer often cause serious accidents on Kentucky roads, which is another impact of severe urbanization.
 You also need to know that the crime rate is extremely high here.

 A big reason for people moving out of Kentucky is air and water pollution.
 Despite the tall claims about the booming economy, jobs are not as plentiful as you expect.
 In addition, safety is also a major concern in the state.